European Structural and Investment Funds: Organization

 Together and in their specific fields, these programmes provide a framework for exchanging experience between regional and local bodies in different countries.

 The Instrument for Pre-Accession and the European Neighbourhood Policy Instrument are the two financial instruments dedicated to support territorial cooperation between European Member States border regions and their neighbours in accession countries and in other partner countries of the Union.
 The former currently finances 10 programmes and the latter 13 programmes.

+fi-compass

+fi-compass is an advisory service platform provided by the European Commission in collaboration with the European Investment Bank Group.
+It offers access to publications, learning tools, and tailored advisory services related to financial instruments under the EU shared management funds.
+These financial instruments, including loans, guarantees, equity, and other risk-sharing mechanisms, support various projects across the European Union. fi-compass provides essential information for managing authorities, financial intermediaries, and any stakeholder interested in EU shared management financial instruments.

 Strategic approach for 2007-2013

 This section explains the interplay between different political levels – European, national and regional – in determining the priorities for the Structural Funds and the guidelines for implementing regional projects.
 In general, the overarching priorities for the Structural Funds are set at the EU level and then transformed into national priorities by the member states and regions.

 At the EU level the overarching priorities are established in the Community Strategic Guidelines (CSG).
 These set the framework for all actions that can be taken using the funds.
 Within this framework, each member state develops its own National Strategic Reference Framework (NSRF).
 The NSRF sets out the priorities for the respective member state, taking specific national policies into account.
 Finally, Operational Programmes for each region within the member state are drawn up in accordance with the respective NSRF, reflecting the needs of individual regions.